djjacqmin/alignrt-tools/README.md

 As you can see above there are two hierarchical representations of the data within the Patient object.
 The first mimics the data tree used in AlignRT (Patient > Site > Phase > Field > Surface).
 The real-time delta information is associated with the Surface objects.
 This hierarchy is created first when a Patient object is instantiated.

 The second representation of the data is created by reprocessing the data in the Patient object into a calendar-like structure (TreatmentCalendar > TreatmentDay > TreatmentSession).
 This representation is more natural for looking what happens during the course of a single treatment fraction or over a full course of treatment.
 The real-time delta information is associated with the TreatmentSession objects at the bottom of the hierarchy.
 The TreatmentCalendar is not created when the Patient object is instantiated.
-I can be created using the `get_treatment_calendar()` method of the Patient class.
+It can be created using the `get_treatment_calendar()` method of the Patient class.

 # Security Concerns